 - All staff on shift with the impacted operator(s) should immediately be self-quarantined, and the work hours/coverage of all non-impacted shifts extended.
-Ideally a relief shift would be available to cover the employees removed from duty. - A body temperature screening process should be used, or symptoms should be reviewed before admission into control rooms.
-This typically is required to be performed by licensed medical professionals and may require relief from HIPAA requirements for supervisors/managers to perform if necessary.

-- A supplemental staffing plan should be implemented, and refresher training and simulations offered (if needed) for supervisors, managers, engineers, and retirees with the requisite skills to backfill control room staff in the event control center staffing is further reduced due to COVID-19 infections. - The family situations of operators impacted by self-quarantine should be considered, and assistance/support should be offered where needed to ensure quarantined operators do not feel they are placing their family at risk (e.g., transportation, housing, childcare, eldercare, video chats). - In order to return employees back to work, access to testing and analysis must be prioritized and made available.
+Ideally a relief shift would be available to cover the employees removed from duty. - Execute sanitizing procedures with a pre-approved contractor to clean the control room area. - Utilize alternate workstations, if available, to ensure unit operation can continue while the control room is disinfected and returned to service. - A body temperature screening process should be used, or symptoms should be reviewed before admission into control rooms.
+This typically is required to be performed by licensed medical professionals and may require relief from HIPAA requirements for supervisors/managers to perform if necessary. - A supplemental staffing plan should be implemented, and refresher training and simulations offered (if needed) for supervisors, managers, engineers, and retirees with the requisite skills to backfill control room staff in the event control center staffing is further reduced due to COVID-19 infections. - The family situations of operators impacted by self-quarantine should be considered, and assistance/support should be offered where needed to ensure quarantined operators do not feel they are placing their family at risk (e.g., transportation, housing, childcare, eldercare, video chats).